patzly/grocy-android-unlock/README.md

 You need the latest beta version of Grocy Android (at least v2.0.0-beta03) for the unlocking feature to work.

 ## Download

+**We understand that it is easier to download the unlock app for free from GitHub.
+However, we'd love to see you purchase it in the Play Store to support our work!**

 <a href='https://play.google.com/store/apps/details?id=xyz.zedler.patrick.grocy.unlock'><img alt='Get it on Google Play' height="80" src='assets/badge_playstore.png'/></a><a href='https://github.com/patzly/grocy-android-unlock/releases'><img alt='Get it on GitHub' height="80" src='assets/badge_github.png'/></a>